manyone-cph/teaching-dmjx-data-and-services/tutorials/hardware/README.md

-# Guide Hardware (keyboard, mouse)
+# Guide: Hardware (keyboard, mouse)

 This guide will introduce you to using keyboard and mouse input, beyond simply using it for links and buttons and form input.

 ## Introduction

 Keyboard and mouse are the most common ways to interact with a website (and a computer in general for that matter), and for standard usage there is very little one need to think about to use them.
-The keyboard works as expected in form fields, and clicking links (anchor tags and buttons) works automatically.
+The keyboard works as expected in form fields, and clicking links (anchor tags and buttons) works automatically, but it is also possible to listen for events from keyboard and mouse and handle them manually.

 ### Listening for keyboard & mouse events